Predicting Geometric Errors and Failures in Additive Manufacturing

-Based on this process, we can derive a critical maximum stress value $w_d(T,i)$, where the probability for the overhang part to collapse is around $50\%$, which is then used in Eq. \ref{eq:pcpf_transf} to determine the characteristic printability term of the overhang part.
-In the case of overhang parts $\epsilon$ is only considered in setting the geometric dimensions that are given as input to the problem.
+Based on this process, we can derive a critical maximum stress value $w_d(T,i)$ for the overhang structure with approximately $50\%$ probability of collapsing, which is then used in Equation \ref{eq:pcpf_transf} to determine the specific characteristic printability term.
+In the case of overhang structures, the dimensional error $\epsilon$ predicted by the neural network is only considered in setting the geometric dimensions that are given as input to the problem.